laurybueno/kubectl-hoggers/README.md

 Hoggers is a `kubectl` plugin that uses multiple Kubernetes API endpoints to show data about resource consumption in a Kubernetes cluster using only a terminal interface.

 ## Installation
+At the moment, only Linux distributions are supported.
+If you're running some other OS, try installing from source.

 ### From pre-built binary
 This downloads the pre-built binary and moves it to your PATH.
 ```